2022Dong/DelegatesShopping/README.md

 # DelegatesShopping
 Delegates/Func/Action - ConsoleUI/WinFormsUI

-1. delegate similar to interface, but only pass in method(s)
+1. delegate is similar to interface, but only passes in method(s)
 2. Func: the last parameter is output, "calculateDiscountedTotal" is the Func name when declaring.
 3. Action: returns void
 4. "(x => x.Price)" - Func ie. tpye of delegates